andreerhardt/hydrogel_abm/README.md

 <img src="media/gent_coarse.png" width="50%">

+**Figure:** Single horizontal cell pulling on an elastic Gent-type material.
+The shading shows the corresponding solvent concentration.

 **Dependencies:** Requires Python with legacy FEniCS 2019.1.0 and some standard libraries for plotting and data processing.

 <h3>Hydrogel and cell coupling</h3>